timCF/ex_list/README.md

 ## Sigil

 Just for better syntax I implemented `~l` sigil for ExList.
-This sigil is not 100% fair because standard Erlang lists are used in compile-time to represent given list of terms in AST.
+This sigil is not 100% fair because standard Erlang lists are used in compile-time to parse terms to AST

 ```elixir
 iex> use ExList, backend: :struct